ThisIsRuvos/ersd-docs-and-tests/README.md

 ```

 #### server.authCertificate
-Keycloak realm authentication certificate, which can be easily fetched using the configuration tool in [ersd-keycloak](https://gitlab.ruvos.com/ersd/ersd-keycloak) or by visiting the keycloak admin web app and checking keys under realm settings.
+Keycloak realm authentication certificate, which can be fetched using the configuration tool in [ersd-keycloak](https://gitlab.ruvos.com/ersd/ersd-keycloak) or by visiting the keycloak admin web app and checking keys under realm settings.

 #### server.fhirServerBase
 Base URL of the HAPI FHIR server including fhir path.
 This is wherever you've got [ersd-hapi-fhir](https://gitlab.ruvos.com/ersd/ersd-hapi-fhir) deployed.